Just bought a new MacBook. MacBook Air or MacBook Pro? (A present to yourself for being oh so good).

 And by that I mean all the old redundant stuff on your Mac.

 Old software you no longer use.
 Bits of software where you only half deleted what you needed to.
 Old libraries no longer in use.

-Because Migration Assistant will move it all.
+Because your Mac Migration Assistant will move it all.
 You’ll get all that rubbish as well.

 But really unless you know what you’re looking for and how to tidy it up you might as well just get it all over.

 If you’d prefer to bring stuff across as cleanly as possible it’ll take a little bit of preparation.
-And effort with your old Mac.
+And effort with your older Mac.

 This document here on the site will talk you through a clean up before your move with Migration Assistant.
 Checkout the Non-Techie section.

 What Do You Need Before You Can Transfer With Migration Assistant?